| Copyright | (c) Simon Marlow 2012 |

 Wait for an asynchronous action to complete, and return either

-if the action raised an exception e
+Left e if the action raised an exception e, or Right a if it

-returned a value a
+returned a value a.

 waitCatch = atomically . waitCatchSTM